Monday, November 19, 2012

 In Creative's products, the SAA-1099s are clocked at 7.159MHz, which is exactly half of the OSC 14.318MHz signal.
 It its 1990 C/MS Programming Information manual, Creative Labs copies much of the SAA-1099 datasheet but fails to make any mention of the envelope generator functions or registers and also leaves out the most important noise selection (in which it uses the programmable frequency of a tone generators), giving the impression that the noise generator is only capable of three pre-selected frequencies.
 The manual gives the impression that the Game Blaster is less capable than it actually is, and doubtless may have contributed to the relative lack of use of the noise capabilities in DOS games.
 I am not aware of any game that used the envelope function.
 The chips Creative Labs used appear to be generic SAA-1099s (after you peel the CMS-301 sticker off them), so all the functions described in the SAA-1099 datasheet should be available.

 When Creative released the Sound Blaster, it kept the SAA-1099 chips at I/O 2x0-2x3, but the other I/O ports in the sixteen-port address space the Sound Blaster allots to itself were used by its Digital Sound Processor (DSP) (2x6, 2xA, 2xC, 2xE) and Adlib YM-3812 chip (2x8 & 2x9).
-Thus the latch functionality described above will not work on a Sound Blaster, and this affects compatibility with games.
+Thus the CT-1302 latch functionality described above will not work on a Sound Blaster, and this affects compatibility with games.
 Simply put, if a game cannot detect a CMS card, it may refuse to play CMS music and/or sound effects.

 The Sound Blaster 1.5 is the same card as the Sound Blaster 1.0 but it has two empty sockets for SAA-1099 chips.
 Once these are installed, and they can be obtained from IC suppliers, then CMS becomes available.
 No jumpers or other fiddling is required.
 With the 2.0, not only do the ICs need to be inserted, but a programmed PAL (write once) or GAL (rewritable) will need to be inserted into the third socket.
 Chuck(G) of the Vintage Computer Forums develpoed a method to deduce logic tables for PALs and used his method to determine the logic table for the PAL Creative used and programmed.
 The upgrade GALs programmed with the derived logic will work on all 2.0s except those with the CT1336A chip.
 On those boards, a newer upgrade chip or reversed engineered chip will be required.
 Once the three chips are installed, the CMSOFF jumper needs to be removed.